esalter/connect4/README.md

 a "move" consists of dropping a token into a column.
 Players must alternate turns.
 The token must drop in columns [1,7].
 The token cannot be dropped into a column that is full (6 tall).

 A player wins when they manage to build a line of 4 of their tokens horizontally, vertically, or diagonally.

+## Things to do if I get time:
+- playback feature (fast backward, step back, step forward)
+- undo (delete my last move, also the computer's last move)
+-